Last Updated: July 13, 2019

 Enter the Ontario RAT 1.
 The RAT 1 combines tank-like construction with a big blade and comes in around $30.
 At that price this larger folder becomes difficult to ignore.
-I’ve been carrying my review sample for months now and am ready to offer some thoughts.
-Lets see what the Rat 1 is all about.
+I’ve carried my RAT 1 for years, and have compared it with hundreds of other pocket knives.
+Let’s see what the Ontario RAT Model 1 is all about.

 General Dimensions and Blade Details

 The blade comes with either a satin finish or a black coating.
 The coating Ontario uses is pretty cheap, and will start wearing off almost instantly.
-For that reason I really prefer the satin finish.
-The satin finish on the RAT 1 is actually really sharp, it’s very bright and reflective (perhaps to the chagrin of more “tactical” crowd).
-Granted, this kind of polishing isn’t super practical for a work knife, but for those first moments when you take it out of the box it will be nice to look at.
+For that reason I prefer the satin finish.
+The satin finish on the RAT 1 is excellent.
+It’s bright and reflective, which may chagrin the more “tactical” crowd, but it wears well and provides little resistance when slicing.
+And the satin finish has held up great over the years.
+My knife shows some wear, but nothing crazy.

-The steel is AUS8, a mid-range Japanese stainless steel.
-AUS 8 is nice because it is tough and easy to sharpen, but it will lose its edge faster than higher end steels.
+The blade steel on my particular knife is AUS8, a mid-range Japanese stainless steel.
+AUS 8 is nice because it is tough, easy to sharpen, and resistant to rusting, but it will lose its edge faster than higher end steels.
 For a ~$30 knife, I’m honestly happy to have it.

 The RAT 1 has a flow through / pillar construction handle with zytel (plastic) scales over stainless steel liners.
-Zytel may not be everyone’s first choice for handle material, but it does the job here and serving as a lightweight and durable scale.
+Zytel may not be everyone’s first choice for handle material, but it does the job here and serves as a lightweight and durable scale.
 Speaking of scales, Ontario offers this knife in a variety of different colors.
 I happened to like the OD green version, so that is what you see here.
-The liners on this knife are not milled out, which accounts for part of the knife’s weight, but for a hard working beater blade, milled liners are a luxury I don’t require.
-Nylon scales and solid liners are minor grumbles that shouldn’t detract too much from an otherwise very solid handle.

 Deployment and Lock-up

 Deployment on the Ontario RAT 1 is excellent.
 There are some phosphor bronze washers in there, a welcome feature on this value priced knife, and it lends to nice smooth deployments.
-Ambidextrous thumbstuds are always welcome at BladeReviews, and the RAT 1 has some nice big ambidextrous thumb studs.
-This gives you plenty of leverage and allows you to snap the blade out fast.
+Ambidextrous thumbstuds are always welcome, and the RAT 1 has some nice big ambidextrous thumb studs.
+These large thumb studs provide plenty of leverage, and they allow you to pop the blade out fast.